zakacumalaka/IgoBoT-mltb/README.md

 **Setting config.py**

 Well, it looks the same as above.
 Just follow like above.
-And maybe some like in below, just follow like above and below **_IDGAF_**
+And maybe some like in below, just follow like above and below.

+**_IDGAF_**

 **2. Optional Fields**